zapier/visual-builder/docs/_docs/advanced.md

 Referenced with: {% raw %}`{{bundle.inputData.field}}`{% endraw %}

-In authentication fields and connection labels, `inputData` contains the output fields returned from the test API call, typically used to add a label to new integration connections.
+In authentication fields and connection labels, `inputData` contains the output fields returned from the test API call, typically used to add a label to new integration connections, as well as some values provided by intermediate steps in more complex auth flows, such as the OAuth 2 `redirect_uri`.

 In triggers and actions, `inputData` contains the data that users enter into the input forms, with {% raw %}`{{curlies}}`{% endraw %} (mapped fields from previous Zap steps) rendered with their raw data.
 Zapier passes these inputs to the app for use with that trigger or action.